oktavilla/PortfolioDeck-Docs/themes.markdown

 ### Collections

-The 'collections' object is available in all templates.
+The `collections` object is available in all templates.
 It contains a list of all collections in the portfolio.

-You can also retrieve a specific collection with its 'handle' e.g. 'collections.main', where 'main' is the handle, will return the 'collection' with the handle 'main'.
+You can also retrieve a specific collection with its `handle` e.g. `collections.main`, where `main` is the handle, will return the `collection` with the handle `main`.

 [Check out the docs for the collection object](#collection_object)